kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

   kubectl
   </summary>

+1. Run the `kubectl get brokers -n {NAMESPACE}` command to check if there already is the Knative's `default` Broker running in the Namespace where your Function is running.
+If not, you must manually inject the Broker into the Namespace to enable Trigger creation and event flow.
+To do that, run this command: `kubectl label namespace {NAMESPACE} knative-eventing-injection=enabled`.

-1. Create a [Trigger CR](https://knative.dev/docs/eventing/triggers/) for the `orders-service` microservice to subscribe it to the `order.deliverysent.v1` event type from Commerce mock:
+2. Create a [Trigger CR](https://knative.dev/docs/eventing/triggers/) for the `orders-service` microservice to subscribe it to the `order.deliverysent.v1` event type from Commerce mock:

 ```yaml
 cat <<EOF | kubectl apply -f  -